dotnet/corefxlab/docs/specs/alcproxies.md

 This proposal is for an API that can effectively recreate the object creation capabilities in AppDomain.
 The goals of this design are:
 * To allow for people are able to create isolated objects without the direct use of reflection.
 * To preserve AppDomains ease of use when creating isolated objects.
-* To continue support for ALC unloads by destroying instantiated object when their ALC is unloaded, as well as other ALC features.
+* To continue support for ALC unloads by removing references to the proxied objects when an `Unload` is called, allowing for the GC to clean up the ALC correctly.
 * To allow for plugin compatibility to work even with minor versioning changes being made to the application.
 * Attempt to design around allowing inter-process communication between the user's process and the process where the object instance will be made.